How to migrate from OxFile to OneDrive

 We recommend creating a Transfers folder for one-off transfers, so it’s easy to clean-up afterwards.

-This works exactly the same as sending files to Oxford users, specifying external recipients by email address.
-A warning will be displayed when you enter the external recipient email address to remind you that you will be sharing content outside of our organisation, however this does not prevent you from proceeding.
+This can be configured in the same way as sending files to Oxford users, specifying external recipients by email address.
+In some cases a warning may be displayed when you enter the external recipient email address to remind you that you will be sharing content outside of our organisation, however this does not prevent you from proceeding.
+A file sharing link will be created for you to send to the recipients.

 Both Oxford and external recipients can be given access through a single share.